MosesDVarghese/native-ios-blur/README.md

 # iOS Blur Effect - React Native

-Code for iOS blur on header and tab bar navigation.
+Code for iOS blur on header and tab bar navigation, plus some helper components.

 Note: The header effect will not work on android but the tab bar blur will.

-📚 Resources
-Source Code: github.com/MosesDVarghese/native-ios-blur
-Stack Screen Options (docs): reactnavigation.org/docs/native-stack-navigator/ Tab Navigation Options (docs): reactnavigation.org/docs/bottom-tab-navigator/#optionshandel

 ## Sample Images